 Stress-free, inexpensive and environmentally friendly: Travelling by train is the perfect start to a relaxing holiday.
-From a nearby train station in Zell am See, you can get to Saalbach Hinterglemm comfortably and in an environmentally friendly way either by public bus or Holiday Shuttle.
+From a nearby train station in Zell am See, you can get to Saalbach Hinterglemm comfortably and in an environmentally friendly way by public bus.

 Within Austria, from Bavaria and Switzerland to Zell am See, there are uncomplicated and inexpensive fares via ÖBB.
 From Vienna, for example, you can travel to Zell am See with the ÖBB Sparschiene from just € 24.90, from Munich even from € 17.90 and from Zurich from € 49.90.

 Arrive at your holiday destination in your sleep

 For a longer journey, we recommend the extensive network of Nightjets, which will take you to Innsbruck or Salzburg while you sleep and in comfort - breakfast included.
 From there you can reach Zell am See by regional express.

 And from Zell am See to Saalbach?

 For the last few metres from the nearest train station in Zell am See to Saalbach Hinterglemm, there are either free* public buses available or you can take a taxi (they are ususally waiting outside the station) that will take you directly to the hotel.
 If you arrive with light luggage and a ready-to-go bike, you can reach Saalbach via the Tauern and Glemmtal cycle paths.